maptz/maptz.vscode.extensions.templatestringexpander/ReadMe.md

 ## Features

-> The extension is currently experimental and of alpha quality.
-Please file bugs on the github repository.

 This extension currently supports `CSharp`, `Javascript` and `Typescript` files.
 To use the extension, follow these instructions:

 - Open a file in one of the supported languages and place your caret within a string literal.